kunjp1157/studio/README.md

 - Node.js (v18 or later)
 - npm or yarn
-- PostgreSQL installed and running on your local machine.
+- XAMPP or any other MySQL server environment installed and running.

 ### 1. Clone the Repository
 ```sh